1876 South Carolina gubernatorial election: Democratic black vote

 Democrats recognized the black majority in the state and realized that the only way for them to win the election was through violent suppression of black voters or intimidating black voters to vote Democratic.
 This was a tricky problem for the party because they were known for upholding slavery and introducing the black codes.
 Furthermore, it angered many blacks that a former slave trader, Joe Crews, was elected as a Republican to the General Assembly.
+In fact, prominent black abolitionist, Martin Delany, endorsed Hampton.
+However, most black voters still voted for Chamberlain, and many black Hampton supporters were given money or threatened with the loss of their jobs.

 Those blacks enticed to join and vote for the Democratic Party were attracted to the paternalistic, moderate appeal of Wade Hampton.
 While the vast majority of violence targeted Black Republicans, some black Democrats often faced ostracism from the black community: the daughter of a black Democrat was whipped at school for her father's support of Hampton.

 Republican campaign

 The entirety of the Republican campaign for the general election in November was based on maintaining the black vote.
 There was little campaigning by Republican candidates and one of Governor Chamberlain's newspapers, Columbia Daily Union-Herald, noted that "Public meetings are not necessary to arouse the Republicans, nor to inform them.
 On the day of election nine-tenths of them could be directed to cast their ballots at one poll, if necessary."